PavanRangani/docs/docs/prd/tasks/multi-step-template.md

 ### UX Rule
 - Shows proper message when no tempates available.
 - Column name
-  - Name : If it is too long, it appears in the multi line.
+  - Name: If it is too long, it appears in the multi line.
 (Never show elipsis)
   - Accountable
   - Consulted: It shows the selected families roles.
 In case of multiple roles, roles are sorted in order of - Director, Advisor, Investment Director, Associate Advisor, Investment Associate, Client Manager, Client Associate, Operations, Personal Controller
   - Informed: Same as Consulted.
   - Description: If it is too long, it appears in the multi line.
+- System templates are shown first and other templates are shown second.
+- Sorting order:
-- Sorting order: Templates are sorted in the alphabetical order of `Template Name`.
+  - Template are sorted in the alphabetical order of `Template Name`.
 - On click, opens a view dialog of the template.
 - On hover, show hover effect and vertmore action menu at right side.
   - Vertmore actions are `Edit` & `Delete`.
+  - `Delete` action is not applicable for System template
 - Show the `Refresh` icon on the header.
 On click, the page will be refreshed.

 ### UI Rule
 - Message for no templates available: `No Template Available`.
 Mockup [See this](https://drive.google.com/file/d/1kvHsG1RHnLJ6b4ynYNEySL3-meqicDRb/view?usp=sharing) //TODO
 - Dialog when non-admin user opens this page [See this](https://drive.google.com/file/d/1XPxK3nuz3I4CaudPF1pmhEobbQFYcCf0/view?usp=sharing)

+## System Template

+- For the activity task feature, the system must have some templates to create bulk tasks for the activity.
+For e.g. `Capital call` type have one template, `Intial Capital Call` type will have one template and `Stock Distribution` type distribution will have one tempalte, So we have given this feature to handle it.
+- System marks those template as `System Template`.
+So Clarius users can only edit it, but can not delete it.
+- By doing this, Clarius team will have full control.
+They just need to edit the template and the system will pick those updates for the next activity tasks.
+- Sometimes, clarius team want to create a task which is exactly same as Activity tasks.
+So user will be able to create it manually using these system template.